julzaza/wildwitchherbs/_posts/2025-01-23-balkan-house-spirits-folklore.md

 ## The House Serpent (Zmija, Zmijica, Domaca Zmija)

-Across Serbia, Macedonia, Bulgaria, and parts of Croatia, the most feared—and revered—house spirit was the **serpent**.
+Across Serbia, Macedonia, Bulgaria, and parts of Croatia, the most widely recorded and most ritually protected house-being was the **serpent**.

 Not metaphorical.